broch/broch.github.io/posts/build-your-own-wai-framework.md

 ### Basic WAI

 WAI ("web application interface") is a Haskell HTTP request/response API.
-Theoretically it is server agnostic but in practice it is really only implemented by the warp server.
+Theoretically it is server-agnostic but in practice it is really only implemented by the warp server.

 Request handling in WAI is defined by the `Application` type [^yesod-book-wai] :